Natural Resources

 Community 1.2 to 1.1

-Establishment of advanced oak regeneration (natural or planted) is critical to recruiting oak back into the overstory.
-If that is desirable, a combination of natural and managed steps will likely be required to favor oak.
+Establish advanced oak regeneration (natural or planted) is critical to recruiting oak back into the overstory, but a combination of natural and managed steps will likely be required to favor oak.
 Depending on the residual stand, management recommendations might include timber stand improvement, mechanical or chemical treatment of unwanted species, and prescribed fire.
-Consultation with a professional forester is recommended prior to implementation of any management practice, especially the use of prescribed fire.
+Consult with a professional forester before implementing any management practice, especially the use of prescribed burning.
 Arthur et al. (2012) discusses conditions when fire should and should not be used in oak management.

 Conservation practices